SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/02-insertion-sort.md

 ```
 [4, 3, 2, 10, 12, 1, 5, 6]
 ```

-* The first element is already sorted.
-So, we pick the second element (3) and compare it with the first element (4).
+* Compare the first element (4) with the second element (3).
 Since 3 is smaller than 4, we swap them.
-Now, the first two elements are sorted.

 ```
 [3, 4, 2, 10, 12, 1, 5, 6]
 ```

-* Next, we pick the third element (2) and compare it with the first element (3).
-Since 2 is smaller than 3, we swap them.
-Then, we compare 2 with 4 and swap them.
+* Next, we pick the third element (2) and compare it with the second element (4).
+Since 2 is smaller than 4, we swap them.
+Then, we compare 2 with 3 and swap them.
 Now, the first three elements are sorted.

 ```
 [2, 3, 4, 10, 12, 1, 5, 6]
 ```
 We continue this process until the unsorted part becomes empty.

 ## Implementation